datenshicommunity/website-docs/en/datenshi_beatmap_criteria_en.md

 1. Unique Patterns is a big plus.
 2. Playable Monotone and interesting patterns (Nothing wrong with being motonous, atleast the pattern is interesting and will be pleasant to play)
-3. METADATA It's not gonna be a problem here as long as it doesn't interfere with gameplay)
+3. METADATA Is not gonna be a problem here as long as it doesn't interfere with gameplay.
 4. puritit. (*Single*-chunked note that can cause Auto-death will be thrown here)

 #### NOTE